algobunny/canto/1908/02_constellation_spica.md

 # Spica

 a.
-Every night you and I estimate the distance to Spica for our voyage
+Every night he and I estimate the distance to Spica for our voyage
 b. until the sun's brilliance wash out our destination from the sky
 a.
 We retreat into our blankets grinning and coy
-b.  _ deny
-a. _ enjoy

-> How do I want this to transition?
-Friends planning dreams.
-Last line reveals one person has a crush on the other, describes why they find enchanting about the other person.

-a. _ cowboy
-b. _ eye?
+b.
+I carry the image of him to my dreams from the corner of my eye.
 a.
+Unleash the future us, I will my imagination to delpoy

+a.
+On a nebulous stead I thread with my starglazing cowboy
+b.
+When the slow waning dwarfs makes him cry
-Your lashes that ensnares sorrow and cages joy b.
+a. his long lashes will ensnare sorrow and cage joy
+b.
+Against the infinite darkness of gravity we must defy
-a. _ friendship destroy
+a.
+Will our friendship the law of attraction destroy?

-> considers the downfalls of travelling together

 c.
+If gamma grays from a nearby pulsar disintegrate our stardust mare,
 d.
+The only path to the immaculate cluster may be demand for our separation
 c.
-E.

-A: cowboy, coy, deploy, destroy, enjoy, annoy
-B: die, deny, lie, eye, tie, try, goodbye, reply
-C:
+By pushing him away, I can propel him there.
+E. With how much force must one muster to jet another to Spica?